How to Set Your Freelance Rates: A Guide for Beginners

 Step 1: Determine Your Desired Annual Income

-Start by calculating how much you want to earn in a year.
-Consider your personal and business expenses, savings goals, and lifestyle needs.
+The first step is to establish the amount you want to earn in one year.
+Keep in consideration personal and business expenses, saving goals, and lifestyle costs.

 Example: If you need $50,000 per year to cover expenses and achieve your financial goals, this is your target income.